nguyenliliana/ersp-research-log/ersp-research-log-f22.md

 **Accomplished:**
+- Attended the NLP Reading Group for the first time!
+-
 **Sunday (4 hours) Teaching Topic**
 - I chose to teach about transformers, since it is an essential part of NLP models and specifically BERT.
 First, I did general research on the Transformer architecture, and then, narrowed my research to better explain the different components/steps.
 After finishing my research notes on Google Docs, I made a Google slides presentation where I used mostly visuals to illustrate my teachings.
 I prepared speaker notes to assist my presentation.